tests-always-included/fid-promise/README.md

 The code is also tested with [Travis CI](https://travis-ci.org/fidian/fid-umd) automatically.

 Changelog
 ---------

 Not all minor changes are listed here.
 Just the important ones that affect how you'd use this object.

+2014-04-08:

+ * Rewrote large chunks of the library to handle the new Promise/A+ spec.
+ * Hidden several functions inside the library; no more exposing things that should not be seen by a client.

 2013-05-30: